 If you’re still battling demons from your past and trying to let go or deal with pain from your past, you might want to check out my mini self help eBooks.
 Click here or the image below to see if there’s a book for you (I’m sure there will be!) and download your copy today.

 Summary of homemade skin care and other tips

 I hope you enjoyed this post and you got some great ideas from it.
 Remember to Google natural ingredients for your skin type.
 If you are making a creamier homemade skin face cleanser, feel free to use it daily.
-I daily cleanse with coconut oil and one drop of tea tree oil.
+I daily cleanse with grapeseed oil and one drop of tea tree oil.